12/19/2024

 Chief Executive Officer

-Okay, well, it must be the holiday move.
-Short on questions here.
-So great.
+Okay.
+Well, it must be the holiday news.
+Short on questions here, so great.
 You know, look, at this point, we're going to close the call.
 If you're interested in a replay, the webcast of the conference call will be archived for approximately 90 days.
-I look, I would like to wish each and every one of you and your families a safe and happy holiday season.
-We look forward to talking to you in the new year.
-And so we show you a happy new year as well.
-So thank you for your interest in paychecks and have a great day.
+Look, I would like to wish each and every one of you and your families a safe and happy holiday season.
+We look forward to talking to you in the new year, and so wish all of you a happy new year as well.
+So thank you for your interest in paychecks, and have a great day.

 speaker